Revealing hidden physical nonclassicality with nonnegative polynomials

-\textit{Examples.---} To demonstrate the importance of nonnegative polynomials which are not SOS in detecting the nonclassicality of light, we consider the famous Motzkin polynomial~\cite{motzkin1967arithmetic}.
+\textit{Examples.---} To demonstrate the importance of nonnegative polynomials which are not SOS in detecting nonclassicality, we exemplarily consider the famous Motzkin polynomial~\cite{motzkin1967arithmetic}.
 The corresponding witness $W_M$ is

-where $\normord{O}$ for any observable $O$ denotes the normal reordering so that $a^\dagger$ is before $a$.
-While $p_{W_{M}} (\bar{\alpha},\alpha)$ is not a SOS, it is nonnegative as $(1+ \bar{\alpha} \alpha) p_{W_{M}} (\bar{\alpha},\alpha)$ is a SOS, in accordance with Reznick's Positivestellensatz.
-We construct states that are most nonclassical in the sense of having minimal $\mean{W_M}_{\rho}$, but constrain their nonclassicality to be not detectable by SOS polynomials of degree $6, 8$ or $10$, respectively; see Appendix \ref{app:motzkin_polynomial} for the details.
-Figure \ref{fig:motzkin} illustrates the minimised values of $\mean{W_M}_\rho$ among those states depending on the maximal number of photons allowed in the support of the state.
+where $\normord{O}$ for any observable $O$ denotes the normal reordering so that $a^\dagger$ is to the left of $a$.
+While $p_{W_{M}} (\bar{\alpha},\alpha)$ is not SOS, it is nonnegative as $(1+ \bar{\alpha} \alpha) p_{W_{M}} (\bar{\alpha},\alpha)$ is a SOS, in accordance with Reznick's hierarchy.
+We construct nonclassical states having negative $\mean{W_M}_{\rho}$, but constrain their nonclassicality to be undetectable by SOS polynomials of degree $6, 8$ and $10$; see \cite[App.~D]{supplements_arxiv} for the details.
+Figure \ref{fig:motzkin} illustrates the \new{minimal} values $\mean{W_M}_{\rho^\ast}$ obtained by a state $\rho^\ast$ among those, depending on the maximal number of photons allowed in its support.
 The obtained states with only small photon number cutoff have $\mean{W_M}_\rho \ge 0$ and thus have also no nonclassicality detected by the Motzkin polynomial.
-However, deep negative values indicating strong nonclassicality can be observed for increasing photon number cutoff, except when moments of as high degree as $10$ are measured for the SOS analysis; see Fig.~\ref{fig:motzkin}.
-Similar constructions for classic nonnegative polynomials such as the Robinson polynomial and the Choi-Lam polynomial together with related mathematical concepts are to be found in Appendix~\ref{app:motzkin_polynomial}.
-The source code for all numerical computations in this paper is available on a public repository~\cite{code}.
+However, deep negative values indicating strong nonclassicality can be observed for increasing photon number cutoff as seen in Fig.~\ref{fig:motzkin}.

-\textit{Incorporating other experimental constraints---} The strength of the nonclassicality detection method by nonnegative polynomials as formulated in~\eqref{eq:nonclassicality_optimisation_problem} lies in its flexibility in incorporating different experimental constraints.
-To do so, one simply has to restrict the terms that span the polynomial witness in accordance to the available data.
-We now investigate different types of constraints, on the way recovering several classic results for nonclassical light in a unified manner.
+\textit{Incorporating other experimental constraints---} The strength of the nonclassicality detection method as formulated in~\eqref{eq:nonclassicality_optimisation_problem} lies in its flexibility in incorporating different experimental constraints.